 - 1. Floors may be either smooth or textured (like linoleum or carpet) and may have deviations of up to 3 mm in height between the tiles.
-There may be holes in the floor (approximately 5 mm in diameter), for fastening walls. - 2.
-Black tiles: - a.
-Black tiles in the field represent holes, which the robot must avoid. - b.
-Black tiles will be placed randomly at the start of each game. - c.
-Black tiles may or may not be completely fixed to the floor. - 3.
-Silver tiles: - a.
-Silver tiles in the field represent checkpoints. - b.
-Silver tiles will be placed randomly at the start of each game. - c.
-Silver tiles may or may not be completely fixed to the floor.
+There may be holes in the floor (approximately 5 mm in diameter) for fastening walls. - 2.
+Colored tiles: - a.
+There will be tiles of different colors on the floor of the maze.
+The meaning of each color is explained below. - b.
+Coloured tiles will be placed randomly at the start of each game. - c.
+The organizers will fix colored tiles to the floor, but teams should be prepared for slight movements of up to 3 cm of these tiles. - 3.
+Black tiles in the field represent holes, which the robot must avoid. - 4.
+Silver tiles in the field represent checkpoints. - 5.
+Blue tiles: - a.
+Blue tiles in the field represent puddles or other hard-to-traverse terrains. - b.
+If a robot visits a blue tile, it has to stop for 5 seconds before being allowed to continue.